Nuitka/Nuitka/README.txt

    range( 100000 ) # We do not want this one to be expanded

 Status: This is considered mostly implemented.
-Please file bugs for builtins that are predictable but are not computed by Nuitka at compile time.
+Please file bugs for built-ins that are predictable but are not computed by Nuitka at compile time.

 Conditional Statement Prediction